 5 Amazing and Bizarre Foods You Can Find in Singapore

 I previously mentioned a few things that make life in Singapore enjoyable, and one of them is the sheer variety of food that is available.
 Few conversation topics as such crowd-pleasers in the country, which celebrates 49 years of independence tomorrow (9 August 2014).
 But instead of putting together a list of popular local dishes, I have picked a few bizarre foods that are peculiar to the region (so I left out the imported cheeses and seafood).

 Some are downright obvious choices, while others are a little obscure.
 I enjoy only a few of them, and none are exclusive to the country (I only said you can find them here), but that has not stopped them from becoming a part of its identity.
 And where else in the world could you escape to a Japanese/ German/ Thai/ Mexican/ safe establishment next door if you get fed up of trying these weird things?

-‘That would make a pleasing fragrance,’ said no one who has smelled this infamous fruit, ever.
+‘That’s a pleasing fragrance,’ said no one on their first encounter with this infamous fruit.
 It really divides opinion: people either adore its pungent sweet flesh like my parents do, or loathe it with a passion (like my sister).

 The latter group finds the odour so offensive that it is banned on public transport.
 Taxi drivers would rather drive away than take durians on board.
 It also finds its way into cakes, ice-creams, fritters and even the freezers of Asian supermarkets abroad, but nothing can tone done the flavour.
 And if you don’t like it, I have bad news; every belch will remind you of the taste.